Hueristic-Devices/staging/_pages/products.md

 <img src="https://loremflickr.com/320/240"  width="100%"/>
 <p> The water quality of freshwater sources like lakes, rivers, ponds is a good indicator of the ecosystem services these water bodies can reliably provide: drinking water, fisheries, irrigation, biodiversity.

-The Hueristic Devices ProWater testing kit gives on site test results, with shareable reports and dashboards.
+The ProWater Ambient Water testing kit gives on site test results, with shareable reports and dashboards.
 This app-based, portable, colorimetric test kit has been designed for field water testing.
  </p>
 <a class="btn btn-primary" href="{{ site.baseurl }}products/drinking_water">Details</a>
 <a class="btn btn-primary" href="{{ site.baseurl }}products/drinking_water">Buy now</a>